Why a Tripod Ladder Is Safer Than a Standard Ladder (Best for Uneven Ground)

 This makes a noticeable difference, especially during longer jobs.

-3. A Safer Ladder for Tree Pruning
+3. Using a Tripod Ladder for Tree Pruning

 The rear leg can be positioned inside the canopy, allowing you to work closer to branches.
 This makes it a far more effective ladder for tree pruning, reducing the need to lean or stretch awkwardly.

-4. Safe Ladder for Hedge Cutting
+4. Using a Tripod Ladder for Hedge Cutting

 Hedge cutting often involves uneven ground, long reach, and repetitive movement.